 In the Marriott case as well, the staggeringly high fine of 110 million euros or approximately £99 million was because of IT security flaws.
 The global hotel group’s system was not sufficiently protected against cyberattacks.
 What’s more, the data breach was only discovered several years later and reported late.
 As a result, 339 million of the hotel group’s guests worldwide were affected between 2014 and 2018.

-The confirmation on the final amount of the fine is however, still pending with some already speculating and expecting the final amount to be reduced following the decision on the British Airways case (learn more here).
+The final amount of the fine has been reduced to £18,4 Million following the decision on the British Airways case (learn more here).

 How could these fines have been prevented?

 By taking IT security seriously and implementing the proper security measures, such as regular penetration testing, these data breaches could have been avoided.
 The timely reporting of data leakages may also help reduce fines and maintain data privacy.
 An experienced data protection company can also help in this regard.

 Google France – GDPR fine because of non-transparency

 The search engine giant must have felt the penalty in its annual balance sheet, at least.
 However, the significance of the judgment is much more important: It shows that even the large organisations do not have free rein to exploit citizens’ data for business purposes as they please.
 According to the obligated information, they must clearly explain how they handle personal data.

 H&M – GDPR fine for not respecting employees' private matters

 Our next case concerns Hennes & Mauritz, the large clothing retail company.
 The company was presented with a GDPR fine of 35 million euros or approximately £32 million in Germany.
 The reason was that they had extensive records of their employees in Nuremberg.
 They took notice of their vacation plans and details of their sick leaves and about their family lives.
 This information was used for work decisions and access to the data was given to more than 50 managers in the company.